Will I have to pay a penalty for underpaid tax?

-Penalties as large as 100% of the total amount of tax that is owed to HMRC can be applied.
+Penalties for underpaid tax can be as large as 100% of the total amount of tax that is owed to HMRC.
 The size of the penalty is calculated by a series of factors such as the nature and circumstances of the tax irregularity and how any subsequent disclosure to HMRC is dealt with.

 The current penalty regime has been in effect since April 2008.
 If all or any part of the tax owed fell due in a period prior to this, then a different penalty regime will apply to that part of the tax owed.